MatiasPriguetti03/Volando.UY/README.md

 Full-stack web with a variety of features such as user authentication, a booking system, the ability to create and buy packages, check-in, etc.

-## WIP
-This project is still in development, so for this reason there are missing features and bugs that need to be fixed.

 ## Features

 ### Users